 This is the extraordinary true story of 11 young Australian men from one extended family and their experiences in the great adventure that would change their lives — the Great War.

 Author Adam Holloway, a direct descendant, takes the reader into the lives of each of these men as they embark on a journey from which they are unlikely to return.
 These were young, confident men who revelled in the brash optimism of a young nation.
 They were desperate to prove themselves, eager to assert the justice of their cause and keen for a taste of the excitement and comradeship of battle.
 They were not expecting to be plunged into a lingering nightmare characterised by the stench of death and putrefaction, overwhelming fear and despair, and the gnawing uncertainty of survival.

 Holloway uses personal letters, diaries and family memories to deftly recreate the nail-biting tension as each man experiences his own baptism of fire amid the utter horror of the sights and sounds of battle.
 From the craggy cliffs of Gallipoli to the insatiable maw of the Western Front, these brothers and cousins step forward to take their turn in a procession of courage, each determined to do his duty and to look after his battalion brothers.

 This is a story that portrays the Great War on a personal level, describing in remarkable detail how it felt to fight in the worst conflict the world had known, a conflict that would change these young men and Australian society forever.

 Meet the 11 young Australians at the centre of the story – Duty Nobly Done.Frank Holloway;Ernest Holloway;Henry Holloway:Bill Holloway;Arthur Miscamble;Ernest MIscamble;Hilton Brooks;Ernest Brooks;Eddie Holloway;Alf Holloway; andEric Holloway.

-Posted by Duty Nobly Done on Friday, 7 September 2018
+Posted by Duty Nobly Done – By Adam Holloway on Friday, September 7, 2018